samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

  <img src="/assets/img/alertDialogImage.png">

-And just like that we are done:
+Great job! and just like that we are done with:
-- [x] Setting up and Asking for User's Photo Library Permission.
+- [x] How to Setup and Ask for User's Photo Library Permission.